grantspell/project-four/README.md

 * Update HomePage to render `published` collections as examples

 * Collections buttons to switch to coresponding collection in the collection state

+* Adding navigational buttons between pages

+* Add art pieces directly from the `library` page using a drop down menu to select collection

+* Integrate Devise for usre Authentication / Authorization